-In recognizing the importance and privilege of being welcomed into communities wherever we go, we’ve established the B&R Fund.
-As passionate travellers, we want to do our part to protect the world’s cultural heritage and promote the health of vibrant living cultures.
+In recognizing the importance and privilege of being welcomed wherever we go, we established the B&R Fund to give back to the people and communities we visit.
+Whether through educational, cultural or preservation initiatives, the B&R Fund helps protect various forms of heritage around the world and promote the health of vibrant living cultures.
 We are often reminded just how fortunate we are to be able to interact with cultures from all corners of the globe, and the B&R Fund was created to celebrate and support the unique communities we explore on our trips.

 Global in scope, local in impact, the Fund supports innovative projects spearheaded by exceptional individuals.
 The projects we select strongly reflect the regions that inspire them and are built around the idea of giving something back to the local communities.

 Financial support is merely the point of departure.
 The relationship between B&R and the grant recipients varies depending on the project.
 Our collaboration efforts include activities such as contributing to the trip planning process and participating in fundraising.

 The Kuska School is an alternative educational initiative in Ollantaytambo, Peru, where education, community and an appreciation for Mother Nature is fostered.
 While monthly enrollment fees are manageable for some families, equal opportunity for education is bolstered through a community scholarship fund, which B&R helps to support.
 This means that families who cannot afford to send their child to the Kuska School can still enroll their children in classes alongside their peers.

 As the only local education offering in rural Ollantaytambo, the school utilizes the multi-cultural environment to nurture individual creativity for local children, and the curriculum is focusing on developing each child at their own pace.
 Kuska School offers a multi-grade educational environment, accommodation for visiting guest teachers, and a fully organic farm.